Taking dxw to the North

-But in other ways, it was a simple choice. dxw digital’s mission “to help public sector teams make good technology decisions and build better services” had been my mantra as a civil servant anyway.
-And the promise of working at dxw digital as “like being a civil servant, but without the bullshit” was just too much to resist.
+But in other ways, it was a simple choice. dxw’s mission “to help public sector teams make good technology decisions and build better services” had been my mantra as a civil servant anyway.
+And the promise of working at dxw as “like being a civil servant, but without the nonsense” was just too much to resist.

 My role as Head of Northern Operations might need some explaining.
 It consists of three things:

-- find and set up a place for dxw digital to work from in the North
+- find and set up a place for dxw to work from in the North

 - find some clients to work with